supitscaro/InterviewPrepWork/LanguagesInfo/Python/datatypes.md

 - sometimes you don't want data to be modified

 ### Dictionaries
+- collections of hashable keys that reference an object/value.
 - a key:value pair similar to an object.
 - the key must be unique.
 - the key must also be of a type that is immutable